selfiens/mac_screenshot_stash/README.md

     scap_launcher.sh

-which launches the screen capture script in the background.
+The screen capture script is now running in the background.

-To test whether the screen capture script is running correctly, run it directly by typing:

-    scap
+Type `ps -A|grep scap` and you see `scap in the process list, it is working.

 Customizing